Junxiao-Zhao/FAT32_File_Recovery_Tool/README.md

 A Tool to recover accidentally deleted files on FAT32 disk.
 This tool could:

-- Extract the information and accessed files in the disk
+- Extract the information and access files in the disk
 - Recover large contiguously-allocated file
 - Detect ambiguous file recovery requests and recover the right file with SHA-1 hash